-With more than 100 years of experience in fruits and vegetables retailing, Wah Kee Fruits and Vegetables Ltd. is now managed by two brothers from the third generation of the Chan’s family.
+With more than 100 years of experience in fruits and vegetables retailing, Wah Kee Fresh Fruit and Vegetable Ltd. is now managed by two brothers from the third generation of the Chan's family.
 To Anson Chan Ka-Po, one of the brothers in charge, it is key to actively explore for changes and innovation in addition to maintaining stability of a century-old business.
 As they adopt an innovative operation model, Wah Kee is not just another traditional market stall down the street, but a sizable enterprise successfully transformed.
 They sell fruits and vegetables both offline and online, garnering loyal customers including neighourhoods, a number of high-end restaurants in the Central District, and even Michelin-starred places.

 From Offline to Online